 A Brief review of bloom’s taxonomy

-You may be familiar with Bloom’s Taxonomy.
-Originally developed in 1956 by Benjamin Bloom, the original taxonomy provides a useful framework for instructors to set educational goals in their classrooms.
-Often portrayed as a pyramid (but in this case, portrayed as a lightbulb), the original Bloom’s framework scaffolds students’ skills.
+You may have heard about Bloom’s Taxonomy.
+Originally developed in 1956 by Benjamin Bloom, the Bloom’s Taxonomy provides a useful framework for instructors to set educational goals in their classrooms.
+Often illustrated as a pyramid (but in this case, portrayed as a lightbulb), the original Bloom’s framework scaffolds students’ skills.
 Beginning with knowledge, the idea is that a student professes up the “levels” of the pyramid, to comprehension, application, analysis, synthesis, and finally, evaluation (pictured in Figure 1).

 And this was great, for a while.
 But in the early 2000s, Bloom’s original taxonomy was revised to move away from static notions of educational objectives to action verbs, to better describe student cognitive processes.
 For example, remembering became remember, comprehension became understanding, and perhaps most importantly, evaluation became creating.
 And however useful these previous versions of Bloom’s Taxonomy continue to be, earlier versions have not fully considered the possibilities created by advancements in technology.
 And with a new revision in [date], Bloom’s Taxonomy was re-imagined in a way that incorporates technology.

 Bloom’s New Digital Taxonomy, as the new revisions by Andrew Churches came to be known, incorporates technology in a way that is more aligned with the 21st century learner.
 And it’s with this new digital revision that I think has interesting and useful applications to improving courses in administrator preparation programs.